Why Is Human Resources Important? A Guide for Small Businesses

 Training employees starts during onboarding but it doesn’t end there.
 Workers require constant training to help them stay on top of their duties.
 It’s also an opportunity for HR to provide upskilling opportunities to employees, helping them adapt to and change with the company’s evolving needs.
 This is a prime chance for employees to advance their careers within the organization, a key element of employee retention.

-HR should also ensure employee development programs exist to help every department meet their goals.
+HR should also ensure that employee development programs exist to help every department meet its goals.
 In collaboration with department managers and team leaders, HR develops programs to assist every employee in advancing their skills to improve company productivity and efficiency.
 This helps the team and company achieve stated goals.

 4. Employee Management